rp7007/BlogApp/README.md

     ```

 3. **Set up Appwrite:**
-    - Follow the [Appwrite installation guide](https://appwrite.io/docs/installation) to set up your Appwrite server.
+    - Follow the <a href="https://appwrite.io/docs/installation" target="_blank">Appwrite installation guide</a> to set up your Appwrite server.
     - Create a new project in Appwrite and configure authentication and database services.
     - Update the Appwrite configuration in `src/appwrite/config.js` with your project details.